mcc-us/bookkeeping/_pages/chap01.accounting-cycle.md

 ## 1. Identify & Analyze Transactions

-- Identify which accounts are impacted by the transaction.
-What are the account names & numbers?
+- Identify accounts impacted by account names & numbers?
 - What accounts are increasing or decreasing?
-What accounts are the source of funds and what are the destination of the funds?
+- What accounts are the source of funds & what are the destination of the funds?
 - Include date(s), notes for purchases, sales, payments, receipts, etc.

 ## 2. Record Transactions To Journal